gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 #### Upgrading maven/gradle/sbt plugin version in your Projects

 {{< alert tip >}}
-We recommend that you upgrade to the latest versions of the build plugins so that FrontLine can detect which version of Gatling was used to compile:
+We recommend that you upgrade to the latest versions of the build plugins so that Gatling Enterprise can detect which version of Gatling was used to compile:
 {{< /alert >}}

 * for maven: `frontline-maven-plugin` *1.2.0*.